richfitz/diversitree/README.md

     git clone git://github.com/richfitz/diversitree.git

-You need to generate the configure script.
-In the `diversitree/diversitree` directory, run

-    autoheader
-    autoconf

 The package should then be installable the usual way.
+You'll need a C, C++ and Fortran compiler.

+To install and specify the location of the fftw library in a non-standard place, a line like this is required:
+  R CMD INSTALL diversitree --configure-args='--with-fftw=/path/to/fftw' where the path will be the path so that the files /path/to/fftw/include/fftw3.h /path/to/fftw/lib/lib/fftw3.so exist.

+On Windows, set the environment variable LIB_FFTW to point to the directory that contains include/fftw.h, and install the package.

+If fftw is not found, installation will continue, but the (relatively) fast C based QuaSSE integration will not be available.
+The R based fft integrator and the method-of-lines integrator will be available.

 ## Branches

 The "master" branch contains the bleeding edge version of diversitree.
 It may or may not work for you.
-The "release" branch contains stable releases, which you can usually get from the diversitree website.
+The "release" branch contains stable releases.